WordPress Security Best Practices: 8 Focusing Strategies to Look out for 2023

 But, keeping up with constant updates is somewhat tiresome, and it doubles if you manage more than 1 website.
 Still, it’s crucial to keep your WordPress elements updated because a majority of updates are security-focused.

-In most cases of a hacking attempt, they target those websites that have outdated versions of themes and plugins.
+In most cases of hacking attempts, they target websites that have outdated versions of themes and plugins.

 Whenever developers find a security error in the code, they will create an update to repair the problem.
 So, make sure you always keep your website themes and plugins updated.

 Hotlinking happens when someone steals your bandwidth by linking their website’s resources to your website.
 These assets can be anything such as images, videos, and even audio.
 However, most cases of bandwidth theft happen with pictures.